Population in poverty

 - The statewide poverty rate for the total population displayed almost no change over the 1990s, but spiked more recently because of the recession.

 - Washington's elderly population is the only group to show a significant long-term decline in poverty.
 In 1969, 23.0 percent of the elderly, more than one in five, lived in poverty.
-By 2016, following national trends, this percentage dropped to 7.6 percent.
-The decrease in poverty among persons age 65 and over is due to the expansion of Social Security and Medicare benefits and adjusting benefits for inflation.
+By 2017, following national trends, this percentage dropped to 8.0 percent.
+The decrease in poverty among persons age 65 and over is due to the expansion of Social Security and Medicare benefits and indexing those benefits io inflation.